Pottery Tools · Beginners · Product Reviews

 Sculpd Pottery Starter Kit

-The Sculpd Pottery Starter Kit is our top pick for most beginners.
-Designed for 2 adults, it includes everything you need for a complete pottery experience at home.
+Our top pick for most beginners.
+Designed for 2 adults, it includes everything you need for a complete pottery experience at home — including video tutorials that are genuinely helpful.

 Maverick Toys Pottery Painting Kit

-At under £20, the Maverick Toys kit is the most affordable option on this list.
-Don't let the low price fool you—it's a solid starter kit.
+At under £20, the most affordable option on this list.
+Don't let the low price fool you — it's a solid starter kit with enough clay for several small projects.

 National Geographic Pottery Wheel Kit